avigad/mathematics_in_lean_source/source/basic_skills.rst

 and the ``linarith`` tactic.

 For another challenge,
-mathlib's manic naming convention is made manifest by the library's name for the triangle inequality:
+mathlib's manic naming convention is on proud display in the library's name for the triangle inequality:

 .. code-block:: lean